HYMANSAYS is content writer Eric Hyman's creative portfolio

 BEFORE CONTENT came agency brand STRATEGY

-Prior to content I worked in ad agencies defining messaging strategy including 20 years in one that pioneered modern brand concepts in the enterprise space.
-We eventually became the tech practice of global agency JWT (now Wunderman Thompson).
+Prior to content I worked in ad agencies defining messaging, including 20 years in one that pioneered modern brand concepts in the enterprise space.
+We eventually became the tech practice of global agency JWT (now VML).
 As head of business development I was engaged in initial brand strategy and implementation for dozens of clients.

 During that time, we grew from 10 to 300+ people and $60M+ revenue while creating great success for our clients.
-While I can't claim responsibility for writing the work showcased below (as I can content on other pages of this site) I played a key role creating and nurturing the environment it emerged from.
-I credit the many talented people I worked with - creative and driven in every facet of our business - for inspiring me to become the kind of insightful content writer I am today.
+While I can't claim responsibility for writing the work showcased below, I played a key role creating and nurturing the environment it emerged from.
+I credit the many talented people I worked with for inspiring me to become the kind of insightful content writer I am today.

-And that, as we used to say, is how you make people give a damn about your company and your product.
+And that is where I learned how to make people give a damn about your company and your product.

 great Strategy, ideas and results